-Andrew Reitzer
+Name: Andrew Reitzer

-Independent Non-Executive Director and Chairman
+Title: Independent Non-Executive Director and Chairman

-Bachelor of Commerce and a Master of Business Leadership from the University of South Africa
+Qualifications: Bachelor of Commerce and a Master of Business Leadership from the University of industry.

-Andrew has over 40 years of global experience in both the retail and wholesale industry.
 He has served as the Chief Executive Officer ('CEO') of Metcash Limited between 1998 and 2013.
-Prior to his appointment as CEO of Metcash, Andrew held various management roles at Metro Cash & Carry Limited and was appointed to lead the establishment of Metro's operations in Israel and Russia and served as the Group Operations Director.
+Prior to his appointment as CEO of Metcash, Andrew held various management roles at Metro Cash & Carry Limited and was appointed to lead the establishment of Metro's operations in Israel and Russia and served as the Group